 The magstripe was pretty simple in my opinion.
 I just made it my solid yellow color and put a lightning bolt toward the left side of the card to help make it my own.

 The right side of the card had a lot of open space that needed to be filled for some balance.
 Frankly, I had no idea what to put here, so I decided to get creative and put random information in the space like the title of the project, the languages I speak or am learning at the time, and a random phone number with an Atlanta area code.
 To round it all off, I put my domain in the bottom corner as a sort of signature.

 The next step was to export this newly textured map and apply it in 3D to the card in Blender.
 This was also somewhat straightforward, since I just needed to import the new map and connect some nodes in the material editor graph.
 The card was essentially finished, so now I just needed to capture some photos of it.
 I'd learned from my first Blender 3D project a week earlier that using lighting and camera work to design nice scenes can get really tricky really quickly.
 But, that prior experience paired inspiration from the shots in Julian's tweet gave me the necessary skills to get some decent photos.
 At this point, I was pretty much finished.

 Overall, it was a fun project, and I hope to try so many more in the future to get really good at stuff like this.
-If you want to play with the card yourself and get an up close view, check it out on my art site.
+If you want to play with the card yourself and get an up close view, check it out below.

 - Blender - Modeling the card, exporting/importing its UV map, capturing photos, and exporting the card